Associate Professor in Latin Literature and Language

 - (in preparation) 'Virgil', 'Servius', 'Servius Auctus aut Danielinus', in Encyclopaedic Dictionary of Phoenician Culture Vol. IV - Written Sources: Language, Epigraphy and Literature.

-- (forthcoming) ‘Classics and the Study of Africa’, Oxford Bibliographies.
+- (under submission) ‘Classics and the Study of Africa’, Oxford Bibliographies.

 - Giusti, E. and Lagrou, S. (forthcoming) ‘Savagery / Sauvagerie,’ in J.-P. Guez, F. Klein, J. Peigney and E. Prioux (eds.)
 Dictionnaire des images du poétique dans l’Antiquité.